-10.1.
-Grant agreement
+10.1 Grant agreement

-You must enter into a grant agreement with the Commonwealth.
+You must enter into a legally binding grant agreement with the Commonwealth.
+The grant agreement has general terms and conditions that cannot be changed.
 A sample grant agreement is available on business.gov.au and GrantConnect.